 Tabernacle Township in Burlington County, New Jersey — The American Northeast (Mid-Atlantic)

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Monument (here, next to this marker); Site of Stamping Mill (approx. 2.8 miles away); Cemetery (approx. 3.6 miles away); Site of African M.E.
+Carranza Memorial (here, next to this marker); Site of Stamping Mill (approx. 2.8 miles away); Cemetery (approx. 3.6 miles away); Site of African M.E.
 Church (approx. 4.3 miles away); Indian Ann (approx. 4.6 miles away); Speedwell (approx. 4.8 miles away); Pic-A-Lilli Inn (approx. 5˝ miles away); Atsion Church & Cemetery (approx. 5˝ miles away).
 Touch for a list and map of all markers in Tabernacle Township.